BrettMayson/HEMTT/book/analysis/config.md

 | ---- | ----------- |
 | pw3_padded_arg | Padded argument |

-The scope can be one of the following:
+The scope can be one of the following, if not specified, the scope will be `line`.

 | Scope | Description |
 | ----- | ----------- |